JiaHui9012/sakila-database-website/README.md

 # sakila database website
 Year 1 Assignment

-sakila is a database and our assignment is to create a website that is able to insert, select, update and delete the data inside the database.
+Sakila is a database and our assignment is to create a website that is able to insert, select, update and delete the data inside the database.

 ## How to run the website locally